Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 • Strong verbal understanding but weaker independent reading comprehension

-• Avoidance of writing or difficulty organizing written thoughts
+• Avoidance of writing or difficulty putting thoughts onto paper

 • Homework taking significantly longer than expected